What is FastPass?

 - An interactive element doesn't give a visible indication when it has input focus.

-- The focus order is inconsistent with the logical order that's communicated visually.
+- The navigation order is inconsistent with the logical order that's communicated visually.

 - Input focus moves unexpectedly without the user initiating it.